 And of course, this is exactly what he wants her to think.
 It is the only way he can continue to do what he’s doing.
 It is the only way he can have the safety net of his marriage while still indulging in the thrill of swinging through the air with a new playmate.

 That’s why I say this type of male midlife crisis isn’t marked by marital transition.
 It’s marked by marital terrorism.
-By profound self-indulgence and a deep disregard for the fear and pain it inflicts on a wife.
+By self-indulgence and strategy, and a deep disregard for the fear and pain it inflicts on a wife.

 Now, all of this begs the question: do women have midlife crises like this?
 Yes.
 Wives can behave with just as much cruelty and self-focus as their male counterparts.
 But in my experience, not in the same numbers and not with the same frequency of sexual affairs with younger partners, which can rip the heart out of an aging spouse like little else can.